wagtail/wagtail/docs/reference/pages/model_reference.rst

         Toggles whether the page should be included in site-wide menus.

-        This is used by the :meth:`~wagtail.core.query.PageQuerySet.in_menu` QuerySet filter.
+        This is used by the :meth:`~wagtail.query.PageQuerySet.in_menu` QuerySet filter.

         Defaults to ``False`` and can be overridden on the model with ``show_in_menus_default = True``.